CHAD-Analytics/CHAD/covid19/www/6_load_info_docs/OverviewInfo.md

 against COVID-19.
 Up-to-date pandemic information automatically updates daily through various open source datasets listed in the *Sources* info panel and model projections described in the *Projections* info panel.

+The CHAD Dashboard is being used amongst many tools to help the Department of the Air Force make more informed decisions.
+No one tool should be used out of context to understand the scope of the COVID-19 pandemic.
+It is important to note many variables and assumptions have been made to develop this tool to help understand a few of the many planning considerations as the Department of the Air Force seeks to support our Nation, Airmen, and Families.

 ### How Can I Use CHAD?